vega/vega-lite/CONTRIBUTING.md

 - `site/` – Vega-Lite website including documentation.
 - `examples/` – Example Vega-Lite specifications.
   - `specs` Vega-Lite examples.
-  - `vg-specs` The generated Vega of the Vega-Lite examples.
+  - `compiled` The generated Vega of the Vega-Lite examples.

 - `scripts/` - Scripts for NPM commands.
 - `site/` - Misc files for serving the website and gallery